meker12/commerce-channels.en/help/channel-manager/process-orders.md

 1. To view [!DNL Walmart Marketplace] orders, select *[!UICONTROL *Orders]**.

-1. In the Orders table, find the Open order that you want to ship.
+1. In the Orders table, find the an the order to ship.

 1. Open the order by selecting the **Commerce Order Number**.